-If you don’t specify who you want to receive your super when you pass away, your super fund gets full control in deciding who does.
-This means that it may be a good idea for you to nominate the individual you want to get your super; but this nomination can be binding or non-binding and it’s important to know the difference.
+If you don’t specify who you want to receive your super when you pass away, your super fund typically has full control in deciding who does.
+This means it may be a good idea for you to nominate the individual you want to get your super, but this nomination can be binding or non-binding and it’s important to know the difference.

 Who gets my super if I pass away?

-As mentioned, while your will dictates who gets what when it comes to your belongings and assets, your super isn’t actually counted as one of your assets due to it being money held in a company/trust.
-Your will can only direct the giving away of assets that you owned in your sole name, and knowing this is important in order to ensure that your super balance goes to the individual that you want it to.
+While your will dictates who gets what when it comes to most of your belongings and assets, your super may be treated differently.
+More specifically, your super fund trustee (the person or company managing your super) generally gets to decide how to distribute your super and is not required to take your will into account, and knowing this is important in order to ensure that your super balance goes to the individual that you want it to.

 The main way you can do this is by making either a binding or non-binding nomination of a beneficiary and providing this to your trustee, so that it has an official record of who you have explicitly requested for your super to go to.

 Who can superannuation death benefits be paid to?

 A superannuation death benefit can’t be left (or paid) to just anyone.
-Under current superannuation legislation, namely the Superannuation Industry (Supervision) Act 1993 and the Superannuation Industry (Supervision) Regulations 1994, there are reasonably strict guidelines about who is entitled to receive – and who the Trustee can pay – a death benefit to.
+Under current superannuation legislation, namely the Superannuation Industry (Supervision) Act 1993 and the Superannuation Industry (Supervision) Regulations 1994, there are reasonably strict guidelines about who is entitled to receive – and who a super fund can pay – a death benefit to.

-Essentially, death benefits must be paid to people who were a ‘dependent’ of the deceased member, and/or the deceased’s legal personal representative (usually the executor of their estate).
-Under the legislation, the term ‘dependent’ can refer to:
+Essentially, death benefits must be paid to people who were a ‘dependant’ of the deceased member, and/or to the deceased’s legal personal representative (usually the executor of their estate).
+Under the legislation, the term ‘dependant’ can refer to:

-- Any person who the Trustee considers to have been in an ‘interdependency relationship’ with the member at the time of the member’s death.
+- Any other person who was in an ‘interdependency relationship’ with the member at the time of the member’s death.

-Note that even if you’ve made a binding nomination regarding who you want to receive your super, the Trustee is not obligated to act on your nomination if you haven’t chosen a dependent or your legal personal representative.
-It’s tricky stuff, and between 2016 and 2017 the Superannuation Complaints Tribunal received 366 complaints about death benefit distribution.
+Note that even if you’ve made a binding nomination regarding who you want to receive your super, the trustee is not obligated to act on your nomination if the person you choose isn’t a dependant or your legal personal representative at the time of your passing.

 What are the different kinds of beneficiary nominations?

-If you want to make a nomination, first you’ll need to decided between binding and non-binding – and if you go with a binding nomination, you may need to then decide whether you want it to be lapsing or non-lapsing.
+If you want to make a nomination, first you’ll need to decide between binding and non-binding.
+If you go with a binding nomination, you may need to then decide whether you want it to be lapsing or non-lapsing.
 You may want to speak to a qualified solicitor or other adviser to determine which option might best suit your needs.

 Some funds also offer the choice between a lapsing and non-lapsing binding nomination.
-As the name suggests, a lapsing nomination must be renewed/reviewed after a certain period (many funds go with three years), whereas the latter is permanent unless you change or review it.
-However some funds don’t offer this choice, so be sure to check with your specific fund.
+As the name suggests, a lapsing nomination must be renewed or reviewed after a certain period (many funds go with three years), whereas a non-lapsing nomination is permanent unless you change or review it.
+However, not all funds will necessarily offer this choice, so be sure to check with your specific fund.

-A non-binding death nomination is essentially you indicating who you’d like to receive your super, but not taking any action to ensure that the individual you nominate definitely gets your super benefit.
+A non-binding death benefit nomination is essentially you indicating who you’d like to receive your super, but allowing your super trustee the final say over who ultimately gets your super benefit.
 It’s more a guideline you provide to your fund that they take into consideration when deciding who to pay your benefit to, but are not obligated to follow if they think there’s someone who’d be a more appropriate recipient.